UNT Health Fort Worth

-The University of North Texas Health Science Center (UNTHSC) is an academic health science center in Fort Worth, Texas.
+UNT Health Fort Worth, formerly the University of North Texas Health Science Center (UNTHSC), is an academic health science center in Fort Worth, Texas.
 It is part of the University of North Texas System and was founded in 1970 as the Texas College of Osteopathic Medicine, with its first cohort graduating in 1974.
-The health science center consists of six schools with a total enrollment of 2,338 students (2022-23).
+The health science center has consisted of four colleges since a 2026 reorganization, and enrolled 2,410 students in fall 2025.

-The Health Science Center serves as home to several NIH-funded research programs and currently leads all Texas medical and health science centers in research growth.
-HSC also houses the Atrium Gallery, a nonprofit public art exhibition space which holds eight to 10 arts shows each year.
+UNT Health serves as home to several NIH-funded research programs and currently leads all Texas medical and health science centers in research growth.
+UNT Health also houses the Atrium Gallery, a nonprofit public art exhibition space which holds eight to 10 arts shows each year.